projectacrn/acrn-hypervisor/doc/getting_started/index.rst

       Service OS Console

+   ..  note:: You may need to hit ``Enter`` to get a clean login prompt

 #.
-From here you can login as root and set the first-time root password.
+From here you can login as root using the password you set previously when
+   you installed Clear Linux.

 Create a Network Bridge
 =======================